openlawlibrary/taf/specification/taf-spec.md

 file.
 When the updater tool processes the repositories, it checks for the presence of this recorded commit.
 If the repository’s actual commit SHA of the initial commit does not match the one stored in `dependencies.json`, the updater raises an error, signaling a potential security issue.
-Performing out-of-band authentication and listing the out-of-band commit is not required, but is encouraged.
 Although detailed discussions on building a web of trust are reserved for a different document, it's important to note that this out-of-band data can lay the groundwork for such a system.